All Episodes

 She was a pardon attorney.

-She specialized in getting pardons from Bogoyovich.
+She specialized in getting pardons from Bogoyevich.

-That's that's what uh that's why Jackson hired her.
+That's why Jackson hired her.

-We've been doing some research here, folks, and that's that's who she is.
+We've been doing some research here, folks.

 She also helps ex-offenders seek a governor's pardon for non-expungible offenses.

-And she was soon invited to work with the uh Reverend Jackson, founder and president of the Rainbow Push Monochrome Coalition.
+And she was soon invited to work with the Reverend Jackson, founder and president of the Rainbow Push Monochrome Coalition.

-Welcome to Open Line Friday, our final big busy broadcast hour of the week.
+Welcome to Open Line Friday, our final big, busy broadcast hour of the week.

 Great to have you here.